 Both Samsung and Apple have gotten into some kind of Pink rebranding battle by calling it ‘Rose Gold’ and from June the Sony Xperia XZ Premium will join this strange colour naming game with ‘Bronze Pink’.

 The XZ already comes in ‘Deep-sea Black’ and ‘Luminous Chrome’, which are flashy names for black and reflective metal!

 Other notable colour names include ‘Gunmetal Grey’, ‘Topaz Blue’, ‘White Pearl’, ‘Orchid Grey’ and our personal favourite ‘Blue Coral’.

 This smartphone kaleidoscope is getting stranger with every flagship model that is released; thankfully there are some in the industry who don’t take themselves too seriously.
-Google cheekily mocked the competition with the Pixel which came in three colours that they listed as ‘Quite Black’, ‘Very Silver’ and ‘Really Blue’.
+Google Pixel cheekily mocked the competition which came in three colours that they listed as ‘Quite Black’, ‘Very Silver’ and ‘Really Blue’.